Erzcoder/ros_spinnaker_interface/README.md

 # ROS Spinnaker Interface
 Connect SpiNNaker with ROS and use transfer functions to convert between live spikes and ROS values.

-This project is part of my Bachelor Thesis SpiNNaker ROS Integration at the Chair of Neuroscientific System Theory of the Technical University of Munich.
+This project has been started at the Chair of Neuroscientific System Theory of the Technical University of Munich by Stephan Reith and has been modified by Nicolas Berberich.

-Transform incoming ROS Messages into spikes and inject them into the Spinnaker Board and the other way round.
+**Transform incoming ROS Messages into spikes and inject them into the Spinnaker Board and the other way round.**

 # Requirements and Installation
 To run this interface you will need ROS and the Spinnaker Software, including the SpyNNakerExternalDevicesPlugin.
 For Spinnaker, have a look at the PyNN on SpiNNaker Installation Guide on http://spinnakermanchester.github.io.
 You have to install sPyNNaker 3.0.0.
+The interface has not yet been tested with sPyNNaker 4.0.0.

 Also you will need a working ROS distribution, including rospy.
+The code has been tested with the Kinetic-Kame ROS distribution on a Ubuntu 16.04 (Xenial) machine, but other combinations might work as well.

 This package is not yet published on PyPI, but you can simply install it using the following command.